GavinKenna/gavinkenna.io/content/blogposts/AdviceForNewTechManagers.md

 While this can feel weird at first, giving instructions to those with a skillset far above your own, you need to understand that this is your role to lead.

+You should lean on these experienced developers for their insights and take on their advice and suggestions on board.
+Their knowledge and wisdom can be a major asset.

-As long as you are respectful towards all those who report to you, don't make demands and you don't view your position as one that is "above" others, you should be fine.
+As long as you are respectful towards all those who report to you, and don't make demands and you don't view your position as one that is "above" others, you should be fine.

 ## Block Out Your Calendar